RoboOmniSim/Robostudio/README.md

-load trajectory from omnisim or real world application
+# load trajectory from omnisim or real world application

+omnisim or moveit

-forward rendering and simulation(export deform for single timestamp;
+# forward rendering and simulation

+export deform for single timestamp

 ```bash
 ns-export gaussian-splat-deformmesh